 Simon Costin, critically acclaimed art director and set designer renowned internationally for his collaborations in particular with Alexander McQueen created a new Balans interior world which taps into the individual character of each Balans.

 Wow, what a whirlwind year.
-We had to shutter for COVID lockdown (the first prolonged shut for any of our current locations) but here we are and feeling more jazzed than ever to do what we do and look ahead to another 33 year years we hope!
+We had to shut for COVID lockdown (the first prolonged shut for any of our current locations) but here we are, feeling more jazzed than ever to do what we do and look ahead to another 33 years we hope!